Reptoman

 Herp Photo of the Day: Tortoise

-This is a Radiated Tortoise coming out for its first look at the world (Astrochelys radiata) in our herp photo of the day, uploaded by kingsnake.com user radiata137 !
+This pair of cherry head tortoises each have very different plans in our herp photo of the day, uploaded by kingsnake.com user mhdurham!
 Be sure to tell them you liked it here!

 Upload your own reptile and amphibian photos at gallery.kingsnake.com, and you could see them featured here! …read more